There are some key details about the Independent Publishing Network that should be understood before becoming a member of our Network:

 Some websites (e.g. Amazon and CreateSpace) ask for an “Imprint” or “Publisher” name.
 If you are asked for this, please type “Independent Publishing Network”.

-If you register your title with Nielsen it ensures that title information will be sent out via their data products to UK bookshops, libraries and distributors, plus their international data customers.
-This means that if you walk into a UK bookstore, your book will be on their shop system, making it easier for them to order it.
-If bookshops don’t know about it, they can’t order it!
-If your book if registered with Nielsen, then you will probably have to send 5 free copies of your book into the legal deposit in Edinburgh.
-They seem to request this automatically when books are registered.
+If you register your title with Nielsen, it ensures that title information will be sent out via their data products to UK bookshops, libraries and distributors, plus their international data customers.
+This means that if you walk into a UK bookstore, your book will be in their shop system, making it easier for them to order it.
+If bookshops don’t know about your book, they can’t order it!

 WHERE OUR ISBN NUMBERS ARE ACCEPTED

 You must send one copy of each of your publications to the British Library (free of charge) within a month of publication.
 This is a legal requirement.
-There is another organisation in Edinburgh called the Agency for Legal Deposit Libraries.
-You are not required to send copies to them unless they specifically request them, in which case they will need 5 copies (free of charge).
-You are legally required to send 5 copies, should they ask. they will either do this via email or letter.
-They don’t ask for every title.
-For more information please https://bookisbn.org.uk/legal-deposit/.
+There is another organisation in Edinburgh called the Agency for Legal Deposit Libraries (ALDL).
+You are not required to send copies to ALDL unless they specifically request them, in which case ALDL will request five copies.
+You are legally required to send five free copies, should they ask.
+They will either do this via email or letter.
+ALDL don’t ask for every title.
+For more information, please https://bookisbn.org.uk/legal-deposit/.